srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 | 101 |   -0.00655556  | skill_2                                                                               |
 | 102 |    0.0684937   | skill_3                                                                               |
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The table shows the non-zero coefficients for the Lasso linear model with the number of open courses as dependent variable.
-Penality weights are derived applying with 5-fold cross validation.
-The estimation includes country and industry controls.}
+{\footnotesize \singlespacing \textit{Note:} The table shows the non-zero coefficients for the Lasso linear model with the number of open courses as dependent variable.
+Penalty weights are derived applying with 5-fold cross validation.
+The estimation includes country and industry controls.\par}
 \end{minipage}